-Pathogen

-Pneumococcus bacteria

-Influenza virus
+Pathogen Pneumococcus bacteria Influenza virus

-Structure

-Illness caused

-(Refer to bacteria structure earlier)

-Pneumococcal disease, which can include:

-- Pneumonia (lung infection)

-- Middle ear

-infection

-- Blood infection

-- Inflammation of brain and spinal cord membranes (meningitis)

-- Fever, headache, vomiting

-- Coughing, chest pain, rapid breathing (if infects lungs)

-- Sensitivity to bright light/photophobia (if brain and spinal cord membranes inflamed)

-Influenza/Flu (respiratory tract infection)

-High fever, headache,

-throat, muscle aches

-runny nose, cough, sore

-Symptoms

-Transmission Droplets in the air spread and enter an uninfected person's respiratory tract Droplets in the air spread and enter an uninfected person's respiratory tract When someone touches a contaminated surface followed by their mouth/nose/eyes Reducing transmission Avoid close contact with others who are infected/if you are infected Social distancing Wash hands with soap and water/hand sanitiser Avoid touching nose, eyes, mouth Use a mask (prevents droplets from travelling/other's droplets from reaching you) Cover nose and mouth when coughing/sneezing (prevents droplets from travelling) Note: Not applicable for pneumococcal disease, since it doesn't spread via contaminated surfaces.
-Treatment Take antibiotics as Take antiviral drugs as prescribed by a doctor prescribed by a doctor Prevention Pneumococcal vaccination Influenza vaccination
+Transmission • Droplets in the air spread and Droplets in the air spread

+enter an uninfected person's and enter an uninfected

+respiratory tract person's respiratory tract

+• When someone touches a

+contaminated surface

+followed by their

+mouth/nose/eyes

+• Avoid close contact with others who are infected/if you are infected Reducing transmission Social distancing

+• Wash hands with soap and water/hand sanitiser

+Avoid touching nose, eyes, mouth

+Use a mask (prevents droplets from travelling/other's droplets from reaching you)

+• Cover nose and mouth when coughing/sneezing (prevents droplets from travelling)

+Note: Not applicable for pneumococcal disease, since it doesn't spread via contaminated surfaces.

+- Take antibiotics as prescribed by a Take antiviral drugs as Treatment prescribed by a doctor doctor - Prevention Pneumococcal vaccination Influenza vaccination

-- Ways to reduce influenza transmission [Diagnose Sick, Take M.C.] - social Distancing/avoid close contact - $\circ \ \underline{\textbf{S}} \text{oap and water/hand sanitiser}$
+- Ways to reduce influenza transmission [Diagnose Sick, Take M.C.]

+- social Distancing/avoid close contact

+- Soap and water/hand sanitiser

 - don't Touch eyes, nose, mouth

-- use a Mask
+- ∘ use a Mask

 - Cover nose and mouth when coughing/sneezing